Gerald Ridsdale: Convictions

 In 2013, weeks before Ridsdale was eligible for parole, Ridsdale was charged with an additional 84 offences against 14 victims committed between 1961 and 1981.
 He pleaded guilty to 29 counts (27 of indecent assault, one count of buggery and one count of carnal knowledge of a girl under the age of 16) committed between 1960 and 1980 and asked for a further 27 counts to be taken into consideration at sentencing.
 After pleading guilty to the above charges, including raping and abusing children as young as four, Ridsdale was sentenced to eight years in prison in April 2014, with the judge ordering he be eligible for parole in April 2019.
 These charges brought the number of Ridsdale's confirmed victims to 54.

 On 13 April 2017, Ridsdale pleaded guilty to a further 20 offences against 10 boys and a girl.
 These offences were committed between 1961 and 1988 in western Victoria and were also expected to extend his release date further into the future.
 On 15 August 2017, Ridsdale pleaded guilty to 23 charges, including two counts of rape and one of buggery, for abusing 12 children, 11 boys and 1 girl aged 6 to 13, between 1962 and 1988 in Ballarat and the surrounding area.
-Ridsdale was sentenced to 11 years imprisonment, with five years cumulative.
+He was sentenced to 11 years' imprisonment, with five years cumulative.
 One of the victims told the court she was abused numerous times by Ridsdale, including being assaulted on the altar of a Ballarat church, while another victim said that Ridsdale abused him hundreds of times.
-The number of known victims of Ridsdale is now 65.
+By August 2017, the number of known victims of Ridsdale was 65.

 On 14 May 2020, a Victorian County Court Judge, Gerard Mullaly, extended Ridsdale's non-parole period, which was originally scheduled to end in 2022, by another two years to 2024.

 A Victorian man, known to the royal commission as 'BAQ', alleged abuse by Ridsdale in the 1970s.
-On 10 April 2021, 'BAQ' was given a $1.5m settlement on the eve of the matter going to trial.
-'BAQ' was a pupil at St Alipius Boys' School, Ballarat where Risdale served as the school's chaplain.
+On 10 April 2021, BAQ was given a $1.5 million settlement by the Diocese of Ballarat on the eve of the matter going to trial.
+BAQ was a pupil at St Alipius Boys' School, Ballarat where Ridsdale served as the school's chaplain.

-Ridsdale is serving a 36-year-jail sentence at Ararat Prison for abusing close to 70 victims.
+Ridsdale was serving a 36-year jail sentence at Ararat Prison for abusing close to 70 victims, and died in prison on 18 February 2025, at the age of 90.